 Discussion session: ‘Developing practice-research methods and values as pedagogies for performance and beyond’, led by Dr Scott McLaughlin (University of Leeds) with contributions from Dr Mira Benjamin (City St George's, University of London), and Dr Lauren Redhead (Goldsmiths, University of London).

-Interactive synthesizer performance workshop led by Dr Ewan Stefani (University of Leeds), part of the Synthesizer Research Network (SyReN).
+Synthesizer ensemble performance practice workshop led by Dr Ewan Stefani (University of Leeds), part of the Synthesizer Research Network (SyReN).

 Musical performances hosted by the University of Leeds International Concert Series.